Luke-J-Miller/Human--Computer-Interactions-VR-AR/README.md

+# Center of Excellence for Spatial Computing (COESC)
-# Interactive Learning with AR
+## Spring 2025: Interactive Learning with Virtual Reality & Machine Learning

 ## Time and Location